4 Things To Know

 Recently, I went out to dinner with a new guy I met at a workshop.
 I must admit, I felt a bit intimidated because he seemed so cosmopolitan and well-traveled.
 We went to a French restaurant, and when the waiter put the menu in my hand, I felt even more intimidated, because I couldn’t understand some of the languages on the menu, and he seemed to be well-versed.

-However, when I observed his reticence to ask the waiter to change our “bad” table because he didn’t wish to make a fuss, I felt better and less chagrined about my menu ignorance.
-This thought came to me because if I had been out with girlfriends, I would have easily asked to have my table changed, but I allowed him to be in charge in respect for the male ego.
+However, when I observed his reluctance to ask the waiter to change our “bad” table because he didn’t wish to make a fuss, I felt better and less chagrined about my menu ignorance.
+This thought came to me because if I had been out with girlfriends, I would have easily asked to have my table changed, but I allowed him to be in charge with respect for the male ego.

 The next day, however, I got busy and educated myself on all of the etiquette details of things I should know about dining out, and I share them now with you, just in case you may be in the dark as well.
-When you see these words on the menu, here’s what they mean:

 When You Get a Lousy Table…

 Not all restaurant tables are created equal.
-Those near the bathroom, kitchen, piano, or busing stations are less desirable than those in quiet corners, or near the window, or with a view.
+Those near the bathroom, kitchen, piano, or busing stations are less desirable than those in quiet corners, near the window, or with a view.
 If you are dissatisfied with your table as you are led to it, kindly ask for a more suitable one.
 Be prepared to wait if you change because others are in line.
 Tipping the maitre d’ also helps you get a better table.

 Ordering the Meal